BlockSigner/business-guide/source/aes/AESsetup.rst

 - Once both documents are signed, we will send them for verification to our partner GlobalSign.

-- GlobalSign may contact you by e-mail or phone to verify that you have the control over your domain.
+- GlobalSign may contact you by e-mail or phone to verify that you have the control over your company domain.

-**It is important that you reply to GlobalSign to complete the verification process.** If you don't, we won't be able to start setting up AES for Business for your company.
+**It is important that you reply to GlobalSign to prove that you control your domain.** If you don't, we won't be able to start setting up AES for Business for your company.
 This process may take a few more days.

 - Once GlobalSign has successfully verified your company details, we will set up AES for Business for your company.